M.Sc/P.Grad Dip. in Nursing - Advanced Practice

 - NU7515 Advanced Physical Assessment (10)

-Students who already hold an M.Sc. in Nursing or an allied health sciences subject may be eligible to exit at the end of Year One with a Postgraduate Diploma in Nursing (Advanced Nursing Practice - Emergancy Nursing)
+Students who already hold an M.Sc. in Nursing or an allied health sciences subject may be eligible to exit at the end of year one with a Postgraduate Diploma in Nursing - Advanced Practice

 - NU7013 Theory and Practice of Enquiry Methods for Healthcare (10)